adelarsq/vim-emoji-icon-theme/README.md

 ## How to use 🤔

-This plugin should work out of box.

 This plugin depends on [vim-webdevicons](https://github.com/junegunn/vim-plug).
+With this dependency satisfied the plugin should work out of box.

 Also the editor will be using Emoji fonts ([version 12](https://emojipedia.org/emoji-12.0)), so one have to be configured.
 A have tested with [iTerm](https://www.iterm2.com) (MacOS) and [Kitty](https://sw.kovidgoyal.net/kitty) (GNU/Linux).